a-bibikov/a-bibikov/README.md

 I’m able to set deadlines on my own and comply with them.
 I’m constantly learning and create my own projects to enhance new knowledge.
 I can work with feedback and analyze code reviews to improve my skills.

-I started the commercial development 7 years ago; in 2013, on the date of foundation my own company.
+I started the commercial development in 2013, on the date of foundation my own company.
 It is a medical cosmetology center.
 Then in few month later, I needed a website development.
 I tried to find someone who can help me with it, but I found nobody.
 And I started learning web development for myself.
 I created my first website on PHP for my medical center and it is the same nowadays.

 Then I understood that I like development so much and begin trying hard to learn deeper in it.
 I’m studied the Harvard Extension School, Yandex school of user interfaces development an Facebook mobile dev school.